rupalmartin/Git-Inteliji-Learning/README.md

 # Git-Inteliji-Learning

-Exploring git commands using GUI of Inteliji IDE
+Exploring git commands using GUI of Inteliji IDE and template for ReadMe
 ---

 ## Table of Contents (Optional)